 - Soon after completion of his Electrical Engineering from Stanford University, he got an offer from General Electric to work with them.
 But, David Packard was much interested in establishing his own business firm along with his friend William Hewlett.
 However, following the advice of his professor Fred Terman he joined the testing department of General Electric.
 As the job market was in depression then.

-- While working with General Electric (GE) in 1938 he was married to Lucile Salter.
+- While working with General Electric (GE) in 1938, he got married to Lucile Salter.
 Interestingly, he took only a day off on Friday for marriage and he returned to office on Monday.

 - Finally, his longtime desire came true in 1939, when he started Hewlett-Packard from a small garage in Palo Alto with a capital of $538.
 The company was incorporated in 1947 with David Packard as President.